Vidanfra/VesselTrackerQGIS/README.md

 * Ensure the `websockets` dependency is installed correctly in your QGIS Python environment (see **Dependencies** section).
 * Go to **Plugins -> Manage and Install Plugins...** and ensure the "Vessel Tracker" plugin is checked (enabled) in the **Installed** tab.

-## Note on API Key

-This plugin uses a public data stream from `aisstream.io`.
-The source code includes a hardcoded API key for demonstration and basic use.
-For heavy or critical use, it is highly recommended that you register for your own free API key at [aisstream.io](https://aisstream.io/) and replace the one in the `ais_worker.py` file.

 ## Author
 This plugin was created by Vicente Danvila.